 - Crankshaft Position Sensor: The crankshaft position sensor is quite a common failure point on many Lancia models.
 It will usually cause an intermittent misfire, engine cutting out or not starting occasionally.
 In some cases, it can trigger various timing or alternator related codes.
 Although being very sporadic in the beginning, symptoms will happen more frequently as time goes by.
 DTC: P0335

 - Turbo Issues: Turbocharged engines can suffer from various boost related issues.
-Usual causes are broken hoses, a dirty air filter or blocked intercooler.
+Usual causes are broken hoses, a dirty air filter, or a blocked intercooler.
 It is also possible for a turbocharger wastegate to stuck-open.
 Lastly, the boost sensor can be defective, giving false readings.
-You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from exhaust and high fuel consumption.
+You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from the exhaust, and high fuel consumption.
 DTC: P0235

 - Proportional Valve: Diesel engines have a common rail injection system, where an electronic proportional valve controls the fuel pressure.
 If it starts failing, you might experience a loss of power, hard starting when cold and black smoke from the exhaust.
 In addition to the regulator with an integrated sensor, check the wiring and connectors for damage.
 DTC: P0091

-- Intake Swirl Flaps Other quite common, and potentially very dangerous problem on JTD engines are intake swirl flaps.
+- Intake Swirl Flaps Another quite common and potentially very dangerous problem on JTD engines is intake swirl flaps.
 They control the intake geometry by opening and closing.
 With time, carbon buildup can obstruct the movement, sending the engine into ˜limp mode™.
 More importantly, flaps can even break off and fly into the engine, causing catastrophic damage.
 DTC: P2009

 Flashing check engine light